Eaglethatlives/Web-design/README.md

 # Web-design
-This is showing sample websites craeted
+This is showing sample websites created, using html, css.